Sam Cash

-Samuel Ross Cash (born November 13, 1950) is a retired American basketball player.
+Samuel Ross Cash (born November 13, 1950) is an American former basketball player who played briefly in the American Basketball Association (ABA).

 He played college basketball for the University of California, Riverside.

 He was selected by the Cleveland Cavaliers in the 5th round (66th pick overall) of the 1972 NBA draft.
 He was also selected by The Floridians in the 1972 ABA Draft.
 After the demise of the Floridians, the recently rebranded Memphis Tams acquired his rights in a dispersal draft.

-Cash's American basketball career closed with him playing in seven games for the Memphis Tams during the 1972–73 American Basketball Association season.
+Cash's American basketball career closed with him playing in seven games for the Memphis Tams during the 1972–73 ABA season season.